Skip to content

 DEBiologisches Alter

-Biological age is an estimate of how old a person's body appears to be based on physiological and molecular markers, rather than the calendar.
-It can be derived from blood biomarkers (e.g. PhenoAge), DNA methylation patterns (epigenetic clocks), grip strength, gait speed or organ-specific proteomic signatures.
-Although widely used in longevity research, no single biological-age measure is yet endorsed by regulators as a clinical endpoint, and validation varies strongly between methods.
+Biological age is an estimate of how old your body seems to be.
+It is based on physiological and molecular markers, not on the calendar.
+You can derive it several ways.
+Options include blood biomarkers (like PhenoAge), DNA-methylation patterns (epigenetic clocks), grip strength, gait speed, or organ-specific protein signatures.
+It is widely used in longevity research.
+But no single biological-age measure is yet endorsed by regulators as a clinical endpoint.
+And how well each one is validated varies a lot.

 Sources